 They charted the lowest risk of death with about 5 grams of sodium per day, with lower sodium consumption with a higher risk of death.

 More recent research reviewed clinical trials on a low sodium diet for treating heart failure.
-They found no food evidence to support low-sodium diets.
+They found no evidence to support low-sodium diets.

-In conclusion, this data shows that low-sodium diets don't improve heart health.
+This data shows that low-sodium diets don't improve heart health.

-On the other hand, low sodium diets could be doing more harm than good.
+And, low sodium diets could be doing more harm than good.